mit1mit1/devopscons22syd/Monitoring to Observability + Splunk Workshop.md

 1. Engineers can make a trial account.
 2. If features are unavailable or you want to expand the trial talk to the people who ran the workshop (who are their technical customer facing team).

-First, we need to better understand where our gaps are.
-We need to compare to Datadog RUM as well.